What Is an Index Fund?

 When investors purchase shares of an index fund, their capital is pooled with that of other investors.
 The fund uses this capital to acquire the securities included in its target index, weighted according to the index's methodology.

-For a fund tracking the S&P 500, this means holding shares in large U.S. companies weighted by market capitalization.
-If the S&P 500 rises by a given amount, the fund aims to rise by a similar amount — and the same applies in reverse.
+For a fund tracking the S&P 500, this means holding stock in large U.S. companies weighted by market capitalisation.
+If the S&P 500 rises by a given amount, the fund aims to rise by a similar amount, and the same applies in reverse.
 Companies with higher market values receive greater weight within the fund, meaning their price movements have a larger effect on the fund's overall performance.

 Index funds are a form of passive investment management.
 Understanding the distinction between active and passive management helps clarify why index funds are structured the way they are.